ScooloV/bbpedia/docs/matched_play/guide.md

 use the *Blood Bowl Matched*

-Players attending an event at Warhammer World also get to experience the world famous Bugman\'s Bar, which serves all manner of tasty fare and thirst-quenching beverages (including the wonderful Bugman\'s XXXXXX!) throughout the day with plentiful portions that will satisfy even the hungriest of Trolls!
+Players attending an event at Warhammer World also get to experience the world famous Bugman's Bar, which serves all manner of tasty fare and thirst-quenching beverages (including the wonderful Bugman's XXXXXX!) throughout the day with plentiful portions that will satisfy even the hungriest of Trolls!

-Details of upcoming Warhammer World events can be found over at warhammer-community.com, so keep your eyes peeled and make sure you don\'t miss out on these classic gaming events, and a chance to test your mettle against some of the very best coaches in the Blood
+Details of upcoming Warhammer World events can be found over at warhammer-community.com, so keep your eyes peeled and make sure you don't miss out on these classic gaming events, and a chance to test your mettle against some of the very best coaches in the Blood

 ![](../media/matched_play/image42.jpeg)